See-Night/BiliLive/README.en.md

 ## Thanks

-Thank [lovelyyoshino](https://github.com/lovelyyoshino) and [fython](https://github.com/fython) and others to sort out and summarize the B stand API, saves me a lot of development work.
+Thank [lovelyyoshino](https://github.com/lovelyyoshino) and [fython](https://github.com/fython) and others to sort out and summarize the BiliBili API, saves me a lot of development work.